jacoblockett/yugipedia-gql/README.md

 Once you have that installed, it should install NPM as a command line interface by default.

-Anyway, you can verify both NodeJS and NPM are installed properly by running the following command in your terminal/emulator of choice:
+You can verify both NodeJS and NPM are installed properly by running the following command in your terminal/emulator of choice:

 ```shell
 node -v